drinkbird/drinkbird.github.io/about.md

 **This blog, its content and opinions are my own** and do not represent my employers' or clients' view in any way.
 Always keep in mind that I might have no idea what I'm talking about! `WinkyFace();`

 ## Bio
 Anastasios Piotopoulos is a passionate software engineer, focused on the web and the cloud, who has a lifelong mission of solving problems through building high-quality software.
-He is an advocate of the Software Craftsmanship Movement, and over the years he has been involved in the construction of everything from small utilities to enterprise-scale cloud solutions.
+He is an advocate of the Software Craftsmanship Movement and in 2015 he earned his master's degree in Software Engineering and Ubiquitous Computing from UCD.
+Over the years, Anastasios has been involved in the construction of everything from small utilities to enterprise-scale cloud solutions.

 ![Anastasios Piotopoulos]({{ site.baseurl }}/images/AnastasiosPiotopoulos.jpg)